yvan-sraka/esgi-rust/src/ch2/ownership-borrowing.md

 Go deeper into Rust
 -------------------

-We, at this point cover, all of 6 first chapters, and most of 7, 8 and 9 of the Rust Book <https://doc.rust-lang.org/stable/book/>
+We, at this point covered, all of first 6 chapters, and most of 7, 8 and 9 of the Rust Book <https://doc.rust-lang.org/stable/book/>

-We will not advance to much in Rust specific feature after this point (I will not make a class about trait e.g.), I let you free of learning more about it or not!
+We will not advance too much in Rust specific feature after this point (I will not make a class about trait e.g.), I let you free of learning more about it or not!